 Doug is AV Preeminent® Peer Review Rated™ by Martindale-Hubbell®, listed in The Best Lawyers in America® and recognized as a Top Lawyer by Louisville Magazine.
-A member of the Kentucky Bar Association and the Federal Communications Bar Association, he is a member of the International Association of Privacy Professionals (IAPP) with the CIPP/US certification.
-Doug serves as President of InfraGard Kentucky Members Alliance.
+A member of the Kentucky Bar Association and the Federal Communications Bar Association, he also serves as President of InfraGard Kentucky Members Alliance.
 InfraGard is a two-way information sharing exchange between the FBI and members of the public and private sector focused on protecting critical infrastructure of the United States.
 Doug has also served as a Trustee for the Olmsted Parks Conservancy.
 In his free time, Doug enjoys cycling and photography.

 Obtained favorable ruling in interconnection dispute between major telecommunication carriers, prevailing before Sixth Circuit, District Court, and Kentucky Public Service Commission.
 BellSouth Telecomms., Inc. v.
 Goss, 142 Fed.
 Appx.
 886 (6th Cir.
 2005).